OpenGeoMetadata/opengeometadata.github.io/README.md

 2. GitHub Actions will automatically push the changes to the gh-pages branch

-### Differences from local server previews and public view

-As of April 2023, the opengeometadata.github.io site is being published via the sponsored version of Material for MkDocs, known as "[Insiders](https://squidfunk.github.io/mkdocs-material/insiders/)."
-This enables a few extra features that you will only see online, not in your local instance, including:

-* breadcrumbs
-* emojis on the tabs
-* admonitions

-We will reassess this over the coming year to determine if it is a viable model going forward.

 ------

 Questions about this repository or other elements of the OpenGeoMetadata project?